mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 + [Install](https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps?)
 Azure Resource Manager PowerShell Module

 ### 4.2 Deployment Steps Overview
-> **Please Note**: At this time, the entire blueprint cannot be deployed using just the ARM template (azuredeploy.json).
+> **Please Note**: At this time, the entire blueprint cannot be deployed only using the ARM template (azuredeploy.json).
 The solution must be deployed by executing the AzureDeploy.ps1 locally.

 1. Clone the solution on your local machine
 2. Navigate to _azuredeploy.parameters.json_ on your local machine and fill in all parameter values for your deployment as defined in the [Configure _azuredeploy.parameters.json_](#45-configure-azuredeploy.parameters.json) section